nithyanatarajan/webauthn-custom-extension/README.md

 * Extension Server: [http://localhost:9000](http://localhost:9000)
 * Web Client: [http://localhost:5173](http://localhost:5173)

+4️⃣ Test the flow:

+Open the web client in your browser and follow the registration and authentication steps.

+**Testing Tips:**
-3️⃣ Test using Chrome DevTools → WebAuthn Panel
+Test using Chrome DevTools → WebAuthn Panel https://developer.chrome.com/docs/devtools/webauthn

+> Open Chrome DevTools, More Options (**⋮**) → More tools → WebAuthn to open the WebAuthn panel.
+> In the panel, `Enable virtual authenticator environment` -> Add an authenticator (Protocol: `CTAP2`, Transport: `USB`)

 ---